florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 All messages sent by clients are stored in a [Parquet](https://parquet.apache.org/) data store.
 Every 30 minutes, a [Spark](https://spark.apache.org/) MapReduce job reads the new updates and averages them.
-The average update is then given to an optimizer and applied to the update.
+The average update is then given to an optimizer and applied to the model.
 The resulting model is published to S3 and fetched by clients.

 ### Updating the Model